Solo Sunny: Production

 Wolfgang Kohlhaase, East Germany's most important screenwriter, wrote the screenplay for Solo Sunny and was made co-director of the film.
 The inspiration for this film was a German singer named Sanije Torka who was born of eastern European immigrant parents.
 Jutta Voigt, a German journalist who interviewed Torka and had connections to Kohlhaase, was a consultant for the film.
 The information used for the film drew on an interview Voigt had done with the singer in 1976 that was never published because her lifestyle did not fit East German socialist views.

 Reception

 Although Solo Sunny was a film in which the East German socialist ideals were sometimes blatantly disregarded, it was not banned or censored by DEFA, the state-owned film studio.
 The film was based on a protagonist who was independent and who longed to succeed as a solo artist, which promoted individuality over the collective group.
 Audiences from East Germany and West Germany alike saw this and revered the character Sunny as a person that they felt exemplified who they wanted to be.
 In East Germany the showing of Solo Sunny resulted in sold-out seats with over a million viewers during the span of 19 weeks when it ran in the Kino International theater in East Berlin.
 Young people of the GDR even copied Sunny's fashion following the release of the film.

+In 2026 Peter Bradshaw of The Guardian gave the film four stars out of five.